adrien-cpu/HeartWise/src/README.md

 ## Core Features:
 - [x] Geolocation Based Meeting: Enable users to find geolocated meetings in public places. (`/geolocation-meeting`)
-- [x] Facial Analysis and Matching: Analyze facial morphology (with consent) and cross-reference with psychological traits to find natural affinities, considering both similarities and opposites. (`/facial-analysis-matching`, `src/services/face-analysis.ts`)
+- [x] Facial Analysis and Matching: AI analyzes user's photo and suggests potential matches based on simulated facial and psychological traits from a mock user database. (`/facial-analysis-matching`, `src/services/face-analysis.ts`, `src/ai/flows/facial-match-suggestions.ts`)
 - [x] AI Conversation Coach: Analyse the messages written by the user and suggest reformulations if needed to create a good conversation.
 The LLM acts as a tool and will decide when to intervene. (`/ai-conversation-coach`, `src/ai/flows/conversation-coach.ts`, `src/ai/flows/style-suggestions-flow.ts`)
 - [x] Blind Exchange Mode: Offer a mode of meeting without photo, profile or information.
 The AI proposes a profile based on facial and emotional matching, common points and opposite polarities. (`/blind-exchange-mode`, `src/ai/flows/blind-exchange-profile.ts`)
 - [x] Intelligent User Dashboard: Display personalized advice and user stats. (`/dashboard`)